markandrus/TF-IDF/README.md

 ### Process

-The program is invoked with `runhaskell Main.hs`.
+The program is invoked with `runhaskell Main.hs`, or you can build it with `ghc -O2 Main.hs`.
 Upon execution, the program:

 1. Groups all documents in `federalist' by author into three groups (according to filename)
 2. Preprocesses and prints the number of unique words found for each document (according to